dotnet/samples/windowsforms/README.md

 ### Migration tips

-#### Configure Assembly File generation
+#### Configure assembly file generation

 Most existing projects include an `AssemblyInfo.cs` file in the Properties folder.
-The new project style uses a different approach and generate the same assembly attributes as part of the build process.
+The new project style uses a different approach and generates the same assembly attributes as part of the build process.
 To disable that behavior you can add the property:
 ```xml
 <GenerateAssemblyInfo>false</GenerateAssemblyInfo>
 ```